sirensolutions/kibi_radar_vis/README.md

 ## Development

-- Clone the repository at the same level of a Kibana > 4.3 clone
+- Clone the repository at the same level as you've cloned Kibana (>=4.6.4)
-- If needed, switch to the same node version as Kibana using nvm (e.g. `nvm use 0.12`)
+- Switch to the same node version as Kibana using nvm (currently `nvm use 6.9.0`)
 - Install dependencies with `npm install`
 - Install the plugin to Kibana and start watching for changes by running `npm start`